This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 # systemctl stop docker.service

-If you have changed a configuration file, such as Apache’s httpd.conf file, you need to reload the file.
+If you have changed a configuration file, such as Apache’s httpd.conf file, then you need to reload the file.
 You can do that with the reload

 command: